Last Updated on June 13, 2023

 Optional add-ins: Finely diced red pepper, carrot, chives, green onion.

-Sit back and enjoy the party!
+Now sit back and enjoy the party!
 You and your guests can eat this healthy yogurt dip without guilt.

 When the holidays are over, keep this recipe on hand.
 When spring rolls around again, experiment with whatever herbs are growing in your yard.
 You can vary this dip by simply swapping out the thyme with cilantro, chives, dill, or mint.
+If your climate makes growing spinach a challenge, I highly recommend foraging some wild spinach (also known as lambs quarters) and trying that in place of spinach.
+Here are additional lambs quarters recipes to try.

 If you have trouble getting protein into your kiddos like I do, a protein-packed organic yogurt dip is a great snack.
 And kiddos love to dip!
 (Back off on the garlic a little if kiddos aren’t huge fans.
-I’d also go with whole milk yogurt from growing kids.)
+I’d also go with whole milk yogurt for growing kids.)

 Leftover dip and veggies can feed hungry kiddos while you prepare dinner.
 It also makes a great sandwich spread.